Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 # COVID 19 Chest X-Rays Deep Learning analysis
-Comparison of different segmentation and synthetic data generation methods applied to chest X Rays from COVID-19 patients.
-We plan to compare different methods such as UNET, autoencoders, GAN, colorization techniques. \
+Comparison of different GAN-based synthetic data generation methods applied to chest X-Rays from COVID-19 patients.
 Final project code for the course "Bioinformatics", A.Y.
 2020/2021.
 # Table of Contents
 1. [Data](#data)